 CBSE Board No More Subject Change For Class 10, 12:

 The Board newly directed its affiliated schools not to consider each request for a subject change in Classes 10 plus Class 12 on account of parents or students making their own systems to study.
-To deal with the requests for a subject change in classes 10 and 12, CBSE has framed Standard Operating Procedures for schools.

 However, any request for change of subjects will be accepted provided such a request has been made before July 15 of the academic session, as per the revised norms of the CBSE.